 “If my credential is copied, that offender can obtain access to all of the places I have access to—for example, my residence hall, the library, the student center.
 If I’m a teacher, that person can now get into faculty-only areas.
 Depending on what is accessible via my campus card and the number of cards he or she hacked, this can pose potential threats.
 The more secure the credential technology, the less likely this will happen.”

 Smart credentials use a microprocessor and encryption algorithm to protect the data when it is transmitted over the air.
-When a smart credential transmits its data, only hardware with the correct key can provide the right authentication and decrypt the data.
+When a smart card transmits its data, only hardware with the correct key can provide the right authentication and decrypt the data.

-Mobile student IDs that are encrypted are another great choice to improve security.
+Mobile credentials that are encrypted are another great choice to improve security.
 Inherently, students are more protective of their phones.
 They are less likely to lose their mobile device, and if they do, they will be quick to notice compared to a student ID card or brass key.
-They’re also far less likely to loan someone their phone versus their campus ID card.
+They’re also far less likely to loan someone their phone versus their student ID card.
 Pair this with multifactor authentication, like biometrics or pin codes, and there is a much higher probability that only those who should have access to a given space can actually gain access.

 Migrating to a smart technology for improved security is the goal for many institutions.
 In fact, Allegion has seen more colleges and universities purchasing smart technology over the legacy options in recent years.
-Whether that transition is to a smart card or a mobile ID depends on the readiness of each school.
+Whether that transition is to a smart card or a mobile credential depends on the readiness of each school.
 There might be internal reasons to stay with a physical card for now, but it’s still important to choose hardware that’s mobile-enabled.
 Otherwise, the hardware you install today will need replaced again in the future.
 The right migration plan will position your school for success.

 Remember that the credential platform you choose today will dictate what you’ll get in the future.
 As you evaluate your migration path, interoperability should be top of mind.
 Interoperability refers to the openness of the credential.
 Simply put, it means more choices in technology, hardware and manufacturers and a more convenient path to adopting new technology as it becomes available.